HP chief aims for software revenue leap - report

-"I want to double or triple our current revenue in software from the current level of $5 billion (3 billion pound)," Chief Executive Meg Whitman said, without giving a timeline.
+"I want to double or triple our current revenue in software from the current level of $5 billion," Chief Executive Meg Whitman said, without giving a timeline.

 Whitman, who was appointed in September to replace Leo Apotheker, said the company had not made a decision on the future of its Palm webOS mobile software platform.